It won’t stop raining… a relentless torrent has flooded subways, streets, and a few of our classrooms here at the Seoul English Village in Korea.

 A girl decks a boy with a punch to the nuts.

-You’re poised to teach English-speaking 13 years and suddenly find you have a class of twelve 4-year-old non-speaking kindy kids and so I get out the crayons and start speaking Arabic.
+You’re poised to teach a class of English-speaking 13-year-olds and suddenly find you’ve got twelve 4-year-old kids without a lick of English; so, I drop the planned lesson, get out the crayons and paper and start speaking Arabic.

-It rains so much it floods out the office block and the Korean administer becomes a shrieking, headless chicken with a bucket and shovel.
+It rains so much it floods out the office block and the Korean administrator is a shrieking headless chicken, running round with a bucket and shovel.

-The opening ceremony with the mayor and officials and TV coverage, with teams of 100s of workmen the night before going 24 hours to complete the project for the opening, then after the dignitaries have gone they spent 2 weeks – day & night noise—deconstructing – ripping up asphalt roads and brick pavements and laying drains that were never done.
+The opening ceremony with the mayor and officials and TV coverage, with teams of 100s of workmen the night before going 24 hours to complete the project for the opening, then after the dignitaries have gone, they spent 2 weeks making day & night noise—deconstructing; ripping up asphalt roads and brick pavements and laying drains that were never done.